August 6, 2018

 Hurricane-proof doors, likewise, offer extra protection against wind and debris.
 These “impact-resistant” doors should have heavy deadbolts or other features that will keep them closed during periods of high wind.
 Some experts recommend replacing wood doors with aluminum or fiberglass doors because these are better able to withstand winds and direct impact from debris.

 The U.S. government’s Ready campaign has a few additional suggestions for homeowners during hurricane season.
 Ready suggests basic exterior storm preparation.
 This includes clearing gutters and making certain that they are securely fastened.
 You should also secure downspouts.
 Though heavy rain may flood the gutters eventually, if they’re working properly they’ll move as much water as possible away from the house.

 Ready also advises homeowners to trim or remove trees that could potentially fall on the home during a hurricane.
 If flooding is a concern, you should remove important documents, electronics, and anything else of value from the lowest level of the home, if possible.

 You also may want to explore the possibility of purchasing a generator so that you can have power even if the electrical grid goes out after a storm.

-In addition to efficiency improvements, PACE financing programs can help homeowners increase the climate resiliency of their home.
+In addition to hurricane protection and energy-efficiency improvements, PACE financing programs can help homeowners increase the climate resiliency of their home.
 Preparing to handle more-frequent storms caused by the changing climate is a major aspect of climate resiliency, so such upgrades might qualify for financing.
 To get approved for Ygrene PACE financing, click below to get a decision within 30 minutes.